-13. Automating Client Operations with the Service
+12. Automating Client Operations with the Service

-This chapter explains how to automate Client operations by using the service and scripts (that is, command files on Windows; shell scripts on UNIX).
+This chapter explains how to automate Client operations by using the service and command files on Windows (shell scripts on UNIX).
 It also covers the Batch Console and its role in automation.

-13.1 Configuring the Service
+12.1 Configuring the Service

 To configure update scheduling, error recovery, and other features of the service, use the Administrative Console.
-Your changes are automatically saved to the service's configuration file dbcontrol.cfg, located in the config directory of the working directory.
-See Managing Operations in the Administrative Console Help, available from within the program.
-For more information about the service's working directory, see the topic The Working Directory in the Databridge Installation Guide.
+Changes are automatically saved to the service's configuration file dbcontrol.cfg, located in the config directory of the working directory.
+See Managing Operations in the Administrative Console Help, available from within the Administrative Console by selecting Documentation in the left-side navigation menu.
+For more information about the service's working directory, navigate to The Working Directory section of the Databridge Installation Guide.

-13.2 Automation Scripts
+12.2 Automation Scripts

 The Databridge Client 7.0 service uses scripts (command files in Windows; shell scripts in UNIX) to allow the user to gain control at key points of Client operations.
-Scripts allow the user to perform pre-processing and post-processing for Client runs (typically process commands) and supplement the service's built-in error recovery with additional recovery or error-reporting mechanisms.
+Scripts allow the user to perform pre-processing and post-processing for Client runs (typically process commands) and supplement the service's built-in error recovery with additional recovery or error-reporting options.

 Additionally, users can start a script from the mainframe by using the BCNOTIFY program.
-The BCNOTIFY program is designed to make the service start the script whose name it supplies.
+The BCNOTIFY program is designed to make the service start the script from the name supplied.
 By inserting BCNOTIFY at key points in a WFL (Work Flow Language), you can trigger a task on the Client machine, such as restarting audit file processing.
-Scripts can interact with the service via the Batch Console (bconsole), a program that interprets source files that contain programs written in a language vaguely resembling to Visual Basic.
+Scripts can interact with the service via the Batch Console (bconsole), a program that interprets source files that contain programs written in a language similar to Visual Basic.
 Scripts can also perform arbitrary tasks that may not be directly related to the service (for example, start a run that generates a Crystal Report).

-Automation scripts fall into two basic categories:
+Automation scripts fall into two categories: